Selective decay resistance of soft

 plant for a short distance only while the larger part of the tissue is

 left to decay.
 Such front would preserve the epidermis first but there

 is ample evidence that the epidermis is less well or not at all

-preserved in plant parts with hollow straw aspect than in others.
+preserved in plant parts with hollow straw aspect.
+The latter is

-detail supports the idea that the hollow straw aspect had not been
+detail supports the idea that the hollow straw aspect is not the result

 silicification but had been purposeful prepared by the living plant: It

 is the presence of gaps or chambers in the wall of the straw.
 There